alaa-almaliki/seed/README.md

 # seed

-**seed** automates the tasks that are done repeatedly and frequently to remove production and test server variables from SQL dump files.
+**seed** automates the tasks that are done repeatedly and frequently to remove production and test server variables from SQL dump files and replace them with local environment variables.

 Command `bin/seed path/to/file_name.sql --profile www.example.com --delete-file`